Clearing a Criminal Record

 Record sealing is not available where probation was imposed or a conviction was obtained.
 But you can seek a sealed record or an order of nondisclosure to prevent non-government parties from accessing the records if you successfully complete deferred adjudication.

-If you are seeking to clear a criminal record, please contact our experienced San Antonio Expungement Lawyer today to schedule a free consultation.
+If you are seeking to clear a criminal record, please contact our experienced San Antonio Lawyer today to schedule a free consultation.

 Leave a Reply